tatjanakolhapure/eu_wellbeing_stats/README.md

 For responsiveness, the website was tested in Google Chrome using Toggle Device Toolbar in Developer Tools as also Responsive Web Design Tester extension.

+There is one issue, which was not possible to solve.
+In the happiness rating chart, when you select "extremely happy" option from the drop down menu, it will render a new chart, which must be sorted by value.
+But some values are not sorted correctly.
+The same happens in the perceived good health chart.
+This might be due to unnaturally ordered dimensions.

 ## Deployment